OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/travis.rst

       fi

 .. note::

-    There is one confusing complication to this whole caching of a private item.
-The use of an encrypted variable as described above is not allowed by Travis on pull requests--Travis determines thatt to be a security vulnerability.
+    There is one potentially-confusing complication to this whole process of caching of a private item.
+The use of an encrypted variable as described above is not allowed by Travis on pull requests--Travis determines bringing in encrypted variables to be a security vulnerability.
 In other words, encrypted stuff won't work during a PR.
-Only after that PR has been merged by a repo owner, then, during the subsequent master build, the encrypted items will work, and will be cached if the build/test is successful.
-Once the encrypted item builds and caches on master, subsequent pull-request builds WILL have the cached private item in their caches, because the PR builds get their caches from the master cache.
+    Only after that PR has been merged by a repo owner, then, during the subsequent master build, the encrypted items will work, and will be cached if THAT master build/test is successful.
+Once the encrypted item builds and caches on master, subsequent pull-request builds WILL have the cached private item in their caches, because the PR builds derive their caches from the master cache.